tremho/MistLift/doc/Tips and Techiques.md

 way AWS path resolution and routing behaves.
 As much as possible, try to keep all of your files within a single directory to minimize this overhead.
 Too many nested directories may cause a problem in deployment.

+### Couldn't find (FunctionName)
+In rare cases, you may get this error when you publish.
+If this happens, look at the package.json file of your project and try to shorten either the project name or the version number string (or both).
+Typically, a combined size of 30 characters or less should be okay.
+If your version string contains a '-prerelease' tag, consider removing this or changing it (e.g. "-beta") to shorten this aspect of the identifing string.